-The Rhode Island Black Business Association (RIBBA) is a non-profit organization dedicated to advancing business opportunities and vitality of Black-owned and minority businesses in Rhode Island through access to capital, contracting, business development resources, entrepreneur training, business advocacy, meaningful investor services, and workforce development.
+The Rhode Island Black Business Association (RIBBA) is a non-profit organization dedicated to advancing business opportunities and the vitality of Black-owned and minority businesses in Rhode Island through access to capital, contracting, business development resources, entrepreneur training, business advocacy, meaningful investor services, and workforce development.

 Our vision is to create a more equitable and sustainable business environment in Rhode Island.
 Our purpose is to leverage the region’s core assets to find solutions in the areas that matter most to the business and community: quality jobs, quality growth, and quality of life for all.

-RIBBA provides a forum for businesses to engage within local and national economies and Is continuously developing and offering programs to provide business development, advocacy, and quality professional development resources.
+RIBBA provides a forum for businesses to engage within local and national economies and is continuously developing and offering programs to provide business development, advocacy, and quality professional development resources.

-This document outlines the Board of Directors’ role and key requirements.
+The information below outlines the Board of Directors’ role and key requirements.
 It is important to note that as a potential RIBBA Board Member, you must agree to all requirements in order to be voted to serve.
 RIBBA requests that Board Members actively participate per the requirements to remain in good standing with all voting privileges.

 Commitment to Organization’s Mission

 The Board of Directors are responsible for ensuring RIBBA’s long-term financial stability and integrity.
 Directors set the strategic plan and ensure that the organization fulfills its mission by accomplishing high quality work.
 The Board of Directors recognize that in order to foster the organization’s continued vitality, sustainability and diversification of income sources, they must pledge to personally contribute needed resources and talents towards this end.

 Approximately 3-5 hours per month for meetings, actively working as a board member and related activities.